sequelize/website/versioned_docs/version-6.x.x/core-concepts/validations-and-constraints.md

 } /* ... */
 ```

-When this model is synchronized (by calling `sequelize.sync` for example), the `username` field will be created in the table as `` `username` TEXT UNIQUE``, and an attempt to insert an username that already exists there will throw a `SequelizeUniqueConstraintError`.
+When this model is [synchronized](https://sequelize.org/docs/v6/core-concepts/model-basics/#model-synchronization), the `username` field will be created in the table as `` `username` TEXT UNIQUE``.
+An attempt to insert a username that already exists will throw a `SequelizeUniqueConstraintError`.

 ## Allowing/disallowing null values

-By default, `null` is an allowed value for every column of a model.
-This can be disabled setting the `allowNull: false` option for a column, as it was done in the `username` field from our code example:
+By default, `null` is an allowed value for every column of a model, the call `User.create({})` will work.

+To change this, set the `allowNull: false` option for a column:

 ```js
 /* ... */ {